newrelic/nr1-workshop/lab6/INSTRUCTIONS.md

 }
 ```

 4. Click the Play button at the top of the screen and review the results in the right-hand panel.
-That GraphQL query

 ## Step 2: Adding a GraphQL request to a Nerdlet